-Simply cut out the rose shape and apply on the surface with glue as above.
-Use your fingers to press and hold into place.
+Simply cut out the rose shape and apply it on the surface with glue as above.
+Use your fingers to press and hold it into place.

 This tea cup was made using gum paste and painted with gold luster dust mixed with a little alcohol (tutorial to come later).

 Cut icing sheets using a scallop or round punch.
-Apply cut outs to fondant cupcake topper in the same way as shown above.
-You may choose to apply the designs directly to the cupcakes (without a topper), however, make sure the surface is flat like here.
+Apply cut-outs to the fondant cupcake topper in the same way as shown above.
+You may choose to apply the designs directly to the cupcakes (without a topper), however, make sure the surface is flat.